Pet Health Certificates

 What do I need to do to make travel plans for my pet?

 If you’re traveling by car, you should carry your pet’s vaccine history, their most current rabies certificate, and a veterinarian issued pet health certificate that includes information about their most recent wellness exam.

 If you’re planning to fly, research the specific airline you plan to use.
-Some airlines have their own requirements while others defer to those issued by the destination state or country.
+Some airlines have their own requirements while others defer to those issued by the destination state.